 - IE will now display Reset Internet Explorer Settings box, where you should put a checkmark next to Delete personal settings option and click Reset at the bottom

-Verify whether Default-Search virus has been completely removed
+Verify whether Default-search.net adware has been completely removed